Forward-Nexus/fwdai-pro/pro-os/commands/system/update-mission.md

 What makes ODAT different from just "another recovery app"?

-> LiNa.
-She's not just an AI chatbot - she's a life navigator who knows your story, meets you where you are, and helps you navigate ONE DAY.
+> Your AI companion.
+It's not just a chatbot - it's a life navigator who knows your story, meets you where you are, and helps you navigate ONE DAY.
 She celebrates day 3 differently than day 300.
 She remembers your triggers.
 She's WITH you.

 Beautiful.
-This is your differentiator - the LiNa concept.
+This is your differentiator - the life navigation concept.

 ═══════════════════════════════════════